ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-4-2.md

-# Incorporating Design Thinking and Prototyping Into the Creative Process

-## Introduction

 In today's rapidly changing world, creativity has become a vital skill for individuals and organizations to thrive.
 The ability to think outside the box, generate innovative ideas, and bring them to life through effective problem-solving is highly valued.
 One approach that has gained significant attention in recent years is design thinking.